ShowtimeDT/Cadence-AI/README.md

 ## 🚀 Vision

 Build an AI-first fantasy football platform that empowers **all users**—regardless of physical ability or football knowledge—to compete, strategize, and dominate their leagues.
-We prioritize accessibility (AAA), security, privacy, and a premium user experience with cutting-edge AI features.
+We prioritize accessibility (AAA), security, privacy, and a premium user experience with cutting-edge AI features powered by GPT-5.

 ## ✨ Key Features